All candidates must:

 - contribute 400 “sweat equity” hours (family and friends can help);

-- have the ability to pay a no-interest loan
+- have the ability to pay an affordable loan

 If selected, the homeowner is required to attend home ownership budgeting and maintenance sessions.

 Total annual earnings of the potential homeowner cannot exceed 60% of the area median income.
-However, the potential homeowner also must have a steady income that enables him/her to pay a no interest loan.
+However, the potential homeowner also must have a steady income that enables him/her to pay an affordable loan.
 Current total household income guidelines for Habitat is $25,590 – $51,180 for a family of four.

 Our homes are built wherever we can find affordable, buildable land within the Grundy-Three Rivers Habitat boundaries.
 Families can turn down a site once, but they go to the end of the line before being offered a site again.